 Moving the machine and humidifier

-The humidifier must be emptied before moving the CPAP or Bi-level machine, because movement can cause water to spill from the chamber back into the machine where it destroys electrical circuits.
-If you think this has happened turn the machine off immediately and contact the Sleep Medicine Service for advice.
+The humidifier must be emptied before moving the CPAP or Bi-level machine.
+This is important as movement can cause water to spill from the chamber back into the machine.
+This will destroy the electrical circuits and damage the machine.
+If you think this has happened, turn the machine off immediately and contact the Sleep Medicine Service for advice.

 If water builds up in the tubing, the machine should be stopped.
 Remove the mask from your child and the other end of the tubing from the machine and tip the extra water out.
-If there is a filter on the tubing, check carefully to make sure the filter is not wet.
-Replace if needed.
+If there is a filter on the tubing, check it carefully to make sure it is not wet.
+Replace the filter, if needed.
 Contact the Sleep Medicine Service or manufacturer if problems continue.

 Biomedical Engineering Department (02) 9845 2602